Hyperunison/UCDM-docs/README.md

 * I have thousands of column entries to map - how do I do this?
   Use the Unison chatGPT mapping tool.
 * How do I link my private dataset with the biobanks?
 How can I be sure that my data is safe and isn't exposed?

+## What's confusing
+* Drug / Measurment / Condition tables need to be joined to be available.
+The join is happening after variables from these tables are selected.
+The logical flow would be to first join and then select from the merged table.
+* Aliases are assigned by drug: d1, rather than join drug as d1, for example - hard to follow for the uninitiated user.
+* Alias assignment seems to be necessary - or can I do a join without creating an alias?

 Tutorial: How to harmonize a variable and add it to the Unison common data model